changeworld/azure-docs.pl-pl/articles/cognitive-services/Content-Moderator/term-lists-quickstart-dotnet.md

         Thread.Sleep(throttleRate);
     }

-## <a name="add-a-term-to-a-term-list"></a>Dodaj warunek do listy terminów
+## <a name="add-a-term-to-a-term-list"></a>Dodawanie terminu do listy terminów

-Dodaj następującą definicję metody do przestrzeni nazw TermLists, klasy programu.
+Dodaj następującą definicję metody do przestrzeni nazw TermLists w klasie Program.

     /// <summary>
     /// Add a term to the indicated term list.